jsohpennstater/breakabletoy/README.md

 Now open your browser and enter `localhost:3000` in your address bar.

 ## Testing
-To run the test suite, please enter the following command from the `psyche` root directory:
+To run the test suite, please enter the following command from the `breakabletoy` root directory:

 `rspec`